doc4d/4d-web-studio/docs/design-webforms/components.md

 4. Click **Add**.

 The newly crafted component is now available in the **Crafts** section and can be moved to the Canvas.

+When you drop a crafted component on the canvas, its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.

 ### Templates